Pi4J/pi4j-board-info-service/service/README.md

 # Running the service

-The service runs on a Raspberry Pi provided by Finaltek.com.
+The service runs on a Raspberry Pi provided by Finaltek.com, DNS can be managed by Robert and Frank.

 ## Prepare Raspberry Pi